-After you read Animal Farm, think about the issue of power and government, and ask yourself: $\rightarrow$ Are the ideals of democracy working in American society?
+After you read Animal Farm, think about the issue of power and government, and ask yourself: $\rightarrow$ Are the ideals of democracy working in American society today?
 To fully consider this question, take notes on the following articles and videos:

 II.
 Read: Articles on Democracy (expected 4 hours) (Take Notes as needed - include in Works Cited if used.)
+These articles are called stimulus materials to stimulate your thinking.
+They should help you to think about the issue of democracy, and you may be able to glean some of this information for your research.

-Article 1: "Mapped: The State of Global Democracy in 2022" Visual Capitalist, May 13, 2022 Article 2: "Democracy Report 2022: Autocratization Changing Nature?"
+Article 1: "Mapped: The State of Democracy Around the World" Visual Capitalist, May 13, 2024

+Article 2: "Democracy Report 2025: 25 Years of Autocratization - Democracy Trumped?"
 V-Dem Institute.

+Article 3: "Five Developments in 2024 That Give Us Hope For 2025" Lara Shane and Houlton Dannenberg, Freedom House - 2025

-Read pages 12-15, 30-37 Article 3: "From Democratic Decline to Authoritarian Regime" Mike Smeltzer & Noah Buyon, Freedom House - 2022 Article 4: "With Autocrats on the Defensive, Can Democrats Rise to the Occasion?"
-Kenneth Roth, Human Rights Watch - 2022 Article 5: "Autocracies Versus Democracies: 7-3 At Halftime, But a Lot Can Still Happen in the Second Half" Jamie Shea, Friends of Europe - April 19, 2022 Article 6: "Authoritarianism Advances as World Battles the Pandemic" Jill Lawless, AP News - July 15, 2021 Article 7: "When U.S. Democracy Promotion Hits a Wall" Lucas Myers, Wilson Center - August 17, 2021
+Article 4: "With Autocrats on the Defensive, Can Democrats Rise to the Occasion?"
+Kenneth Roth, Human Rights Watch - 2022

+Article 5: "Authoritarianism Advances as World Battles the Pandemic" Jill Lawless, AP News - July 15, 2021

+Article 6: "When U.S. Democracy Promotion Hits a Wall" Lucas Myers, Wilson Center - August 17, 2021

+$\hfill\square$ Check when completed